Can wireless challenge cable for home internet service?

 Verizon won't be matching cable companies on packages that also come with TV channels and home phone service.
 But fewer people have been subscribing to such bundles anyway, as they embrace streaming services such as Netflix for video and cellphone services instead of landline.

-"That's the trend that cable has been having problems with for several years, and a trend that phone companies can take advantage of," Gartner analyst Bill Menezes said.
+"That's the trend that cable has been having problems with for several years, and a trend that phone companies can take advantage of," Gartner analyst Bill Menzes said.

 That's if the wireless companies can offer a service that proves affordable and effective.